 This course has the following specific course objectives:

-Using India as the stage to explore, this course will develop our cross-cultural negotiation skills by understanding the impacts that history and tradition have on the partnerships that drive economic, technological, and social development.
-This course is designed to help you become more effective in the role of negotiator, advisor, team member, and leader in a globalizing world and international settings.
+Using India as the stage to explore, this course will develop our cross-cultural negotiation skills with a focus on understanding the impacts that history and tradition have on the partnerships that drive economic, technological, and social development.
+Overall, the course is designed to help you become more effective in the role of negotiator, advisor, team member, and leader in a globalizing world and international settings.

 The course will provide the opportunity for you to:

-Talk to your advisors about financial aid and scholarships.
+Talk to your advisers about financial aid and scholarships.